pcmill/placerepo/Readme.md

 ### Why not Geonames?

 Geonames is awesome!
 But it takes quite some work for the data to be inserted in a relational database.
 After this it is also harder to keep your data synced up with the updates that are happening in Geonames.
-It also does not include translations of continents, countries and neighbourhoods.

 Placerepo does not contain all the entities that [Geonames supports](https://www.geonames.org/export/codes.html) such as mountain ranges, ports, rivers and all the other types of geo data.
 I think that focussing will help the quality of the dataset at least in the beginning.